jumpingjoy/watchnationpro/huawei-gt-2-review.md

 Our rating: ★★★★★ | 😎

 Sleep tracking is available in Huawei GT 2.
 Press the upper button of your watch and swipe through the app list.
 You can find sleep and tap it.
 It displays your sleep's total duration at night, and the duration of daytime sleep is listed under nap in the app.
 Along with general sleep tracking, the Trusleep of Huawei analyzes your sleep.
-It lists down your sleep patterns into three levels such as light, deep, REM and time, you spent in each pattern.
+It lists down your sleep patterns into three levels such as light, deep, REM, and time; you spent in each pattern.
 Using these metrics, the Sleep tracker detects some common sleeping disorders as well and alerts you.
 It provides some tips to avoid sleeping disorders and to get a sound sleep.

 #### How well are the steps counted in the Huawei GT 2?